Todd Monroe, PhD, RN, FAAN

 Current Research Interests

 Dr. Monroe’s overall program of research is aimed at using psychophysical and neurophysiological approaches to study the effect of aging and cognition on pain in older adults.
-His team is one of few using neuroimaging methods to study pain in people with Alzheimer’s disease.
+His team uses neuroimaging methods to study pain in people with Alzheimer’s disease.
 Our group draws on years of clinical experience in critical care, community health, neuroimaging, psychiatry, neuroscience, and radiologic science.
 By using a translational approach and a strong interdisciplinary team of scientist from nursing, medicine, and radiology, we are pushing the research on pain and aging in new and exciting directions.
 In addition to using psychophysical and neurophysiological methods, Dr. Monroe works with an interdisciplinary team to examine how the interaction of providers, families, and systems impact the management of pain in older adults.

 Ongoing Research and Grant Support

 Age-Related Differences in Psychophysical and Neurobiological Response to Pain.

 Pain Reports and Brain Activation Patterns in People with Alzheimer’s Disease (AD).

 Vanderbilt VICTR (K equivalent) Role: PI (Primary Mentor: John Gore)

 Early Nurse Detection of Delirium Superimposed on Dementia – END DSD.